ICE Gives Back

 ACTION AGAINST HUNGER (AAH)

 As an international food relief agency, AAH focuses on hunger relief, clean water and sanitation programs throughout Africa and Asia.
-ICE President Rick Smilow is on the Board of Advisors of AAH.
-Over the years, ICE has in part or whole catered donor development events for AAH and contributed classes and parties for fundraising auctions.
+ICE Chairman and CEO Rick Smilow was on the Board of Advisors of AAH.
+Over the years, ICE has, in part or whole, catered donor development events for AAH and contributed classes and parties for fundraising auctions.

 Hurricanes Harvey and Irma

-In September 2017, the ICE community, including employees and students, pulled together and raised over $5,000 to donate to two areas affected by natural disasters.
-ICE President Rick Smilow matched the donation, bringing the total amount to $10,000.
+In September 2017, the category 4 Hurricane Harvey devastated part of Texas and Louisiana, shortly followed by the category 5 Hurricane Irma in Florida, causing massive flooding and contributing to the death and displacement of hundreds of people.
+The ICE community, including employees and students, pulled together and raised over $5,000 to donate to two areas affected by natural disasters.
+ICE Chairman and CEO Rick Smilow matched the donation, bringing the total amount to $10,000.